texstudio-org/texstudio/utilities/manual/source/editing.md

 is a command, the command is deleted including opening and closing braces.
 E.g. `\textbf{text}` leave `text`.
 If it is an environment, the enclosing `\begin`/`\end` are removed.
+In case that matching delimiters are highlighted like `()`, both are removed.

 ### Rename environment